IRT-Saint-Exupery/CoFMPy/docs/user_guide/configuration_file.md

 data stream (e.g. a Kafka data stream).
 The JSON description is equivalent to the previous cases.

-By default, CoFMPy will save all output variables of the co-simulation in a single CSV file for each simulation step.
+By default, CoFmuPy will save all output variables of the co-simulation in a single CSV file for each simulation step.
 The location of this file is `storage/results.csv`.

 #### To a CSV file